odin/fedex_location_service/README.md

 }
 ```

-For convenience there are both production and test .wsdl files located in the the spec/doc directory for the version of the FedEx Web Services Location Service version (currently Version 7) that this gem ist tested against.
+For convenience there are both production and test .wsdl files located in the the spec/doc directory for the version of the FedEx Web Services Location Service version (currently Version 7) that this gem is tested against.

 ## Development